Why do I need a coach?

 No, you don't need one, but in recent years power meters have become much more accessible to individual athletes.
 Anyone can now have access to their output power on the bike in real time, and also analyse this data afterwards.
-They are probably the single most useful tool available that will help you improve your performance, both by training more effectively and by pacing your races (under certain circumstances) more effectively.
+They are probably the single most useful tool available that will help you improve your performance, both by training more effectively and by pacing your races (especially time trials and triathlon bike legs) more effectively.
 If you don't have a power meter we will use a combination of heart rate, speed and perceived exertion to guide your training, although all of these are subject to variations that make pacing more difficult.
 In particular heart rate is a useful guide to effort levels, although it is influenced by temperature, tiredness, hydration and stress/excitement so this needs to be borne in mind.

 What is included?

-The provided training programme is planned to work around your needs, work and family commitments and training time available per week.
+The provided training programme is planned to work around your needs, work/education and family commitments and training time available per week.
 You can get in contact whenever you want via email, text, messenger or phone.
-You can get feedback on your daily training when needed with everything you need to support you and help you reach your goals.
+You get feedback on your daily training with everything you need to support you and help you reach your goals.
 We also provide technical advice and support where required.

 How do you track my training plan progress?

 We use Training Peaks to set your training and monitor your progress.
 As part of your package a basic Training Peaks account is included free of charge (premium accounts are included with Silver and Gold coaching packages).
-You will receive your planned sessions on Training Peaks, but if you need to change something just let us know so we can adjust the plan accordingly.
+You will receive your planned sessions on Training Peaks, but if you need to change something just let us know and we can adjust the plan accordingly.